konkolorado/web-youtube-dl/README.rst

 purpose:

 * | **web-youtube-dl-cli**
-  | Useful for simply downloading the highest possible quality
+  | Useful for simply downloading the highest possible quality audio of a song.
-  | audio of a song.
-Simply provide the URL and an .mp3 will be downloaded to that
+  | Simply provide the URL and an .mp3 will be downloaded to the package's
+  | download directory or to the value of the YT_DOWNLOAD_PATH environment
-  | same directory
+  | variable

 * | **web-youtube-dl**
   |  Useful for running the web service on the local machine.
 It will